kahnu044/menu-by-user-roles/README.md

 ## Installation

-1. Download the plugin as a ZIP file.
+1. Download the plugin as a ZIP file from [Here](https://wordpress.org/plugins/menu-by-user-roles/).
 2. Log in to your WordPress admin panel.
 3. Navigate to `Plugins` > `Add New`.
 4. Click the `Upload Plugin` button and select the ZIP file you downloaded.